If you want to know the difference between a domain and a URL, you’ve come to the right place.

 You can use domains with a specific country or location to add another unique identifier to your website.

-If you search for “visit las vegas,” the top organic search is visitlasvegas.com.
+For example, if you search for “visit Las Vegas,” the top organic search is visitlasvegas.com.

 The disadvantage of using keyword-focused domains is they can be expensive and only sometimes effective.